Pregnant bison fatally shot on Union City farm; owners seek answers - NewsBreak

 Now, the owners fear for their other animals and fellow farmers.

 “It’s scary because you worry about your other animals too and you worry about the neighborhood.
-We got a lot of farmers around here and it’s tough enough being a farmer without having to worry about somebody killing your livestock,” said Lee and Cindy Miller, owners, Beautiful Beastly Creatures Farm.
+We got a lot of farmers around here and it’s tough enough being a farmer without having to worry about somebody killing your livestock,” said Cindy Miller, owner, Beautiful Beastly Creatures Farm.

 The Millers tell us a security company is coming on Wednesday to install cameras throughout the entire property in hopes this doesn’t happen again.